standard-things/esm/WHY_NEST_IMPORTS.md

 });
 ```

-The one advantage of this transform is that it uses normal variables for
+The one big advantage of this transform is that it uses normal variables
-`a`, `b`, and `c`, so the debugging experience is somewhat better than the
+for `a`, `b`, and `c`, so the debugging experience is somewhat better than
-other transforms, as long as you have source maps enabled.
+the other transforms, as long as you have source maps enabled.

-**tl;dr** All three transform fail to support nested `import` declarations
+**tl;dr** All three transforms fail to support nested `import`
-for different reasons, but none of those reasons are really
+declarations for different reasons, but none of those reasons are really
 fundamental.
 It would be a mistake to let these imperfect implementations
 influence our decision about nested `import` declarations, and if anyone
 tries to tell you that nested `import` declarations are impossible to